wendyww9/back-end-recipe-hub/API_DOCUMENTATION.md

 - Does not update the recipe's `updatedAt` timestamp
 - Simple count update without affecting recipe content

+**Deletion Behavior and Soft-Delete:**
+- Recipes are soft-deleted via `DELETE /api/recipes/{id}` (flagged `deleted=true`).
+- Soft-deleted recipes are excluded from list and recipe book responses.
+- Forked recipes remain even if the original is deleted.

 ---

 ### 21.1.
 Fork Recipe